MicrosoftDocs/customer-insights/ci-docs/journeys/privacy-use-features.md

 ## An example of how to support data requests from your marketing audience

-Under GDPR, individuals have the right to submit several types of data requests to your organization.
+Under certain privacy laws and regulations, individuals have the right to submit several types of data requests to your organization.
 These include requests to access, correct, erase, and transmit (in a readable format) their personal data.
-Dynamics 365 Customer Insights - Journeys is a flexible and versatile system, so there are many ways to build GDPR-compliance features into it.
+Dynamics 365 Customer Insights - Journeys is a flexible and versatile system, so there are many ways to build privacy-compliance features into it.
 This section provides a few examples of how to do this, but the methods you choose will depend on how your organization is structured, how it uses Customer Insights - Journeys, and which types of customizations are in place.

-### Set up a customer journey for accepting GDPR requests
+### Set up a customer journey for accepting privacy requests

-One way to make it easy for individuals to submit GDPR requests to your organization could be to publish a page on your website that provides relevant details to your customer and includes links for each type of request (send me my data, update my data, and delete my data).
+One way to make it easy for individuals to submit privacy requests to your organization could be to publish a page on your website that provides relevant details to your customer and includes links for each type of request (send me my data, update my data, and delete my data).
 Each of those links would bring the customer to a different marketing page, which provides:

 - Further information about the specific type of request and what the customer can expect upon submitting the form.
 - All the input fields required to uniquely identify the contact in your database.
 This is typically their email address and last name, but the actual requirements depend on your de-duplication settings.